 No temple or monastery in Bhutan has this title.
 Therefore for people who are on pilgrimage to Bhutan, which place would be better place to visit than Neychen Dongkola of Paro?

 The statue of Lord Buddha that came flying from Bumthang Mebartsho is said to be ‘Thongwa Doendrup’ meaning wish-fulfilling at sight.
+Therefore, it attracts thousands of pilgrims every month.

 Its 108 Vajras are said to have come to Dongkola Lhakhang flying out of a nearby lake.
 A Guru Padmasambhava statue inside Neychen Dongkola is a ‘Sungjoenma’ meaning a statue that has spoken.